patrykwozinski/patrykwozinski.github.io/_posts/2020-09-02-symfony-messenger-component-for-cqrs-applications.md

 }
 ```

-As you see the name of the `MessageBusInterface` parameter is `commandBus` — it covers the dedicated bus to handle your command messages.
+As you see the name of the `MessageBusInterface` parameter is `$commandBus` — it covers the dedicated bus to handle your command messages.
 We’ll cover this topic later.

 ### Query building blocks